Peer Judging Defined

 - If you enter three or more times, you’ll need to judge at least 3 times

 There are typically 6-9 opportunities to judge other chapters’ entries during the year (we call them Rounds) and all entrants are notified via email.
-You can expect to see these judging notices regularly through July/August, after which the judging is on an unscheduled basis – if at all.
+You can expect to see these judging notices regularly through July/August, after which the judging is on an unscheduled basis.

 What’s the time commitment for judging?
 30 minutes to 2 hours, depending on the category; judging can be done anywhere you have a computer; it’s all online.